juanedi/charty/README.md

 ```

 Of course, the dataset itself can be part of your model so that the chart is redrawn every time your data changes.
 The `examples` directory shows this behaviour.

-Please read the docs for detail usage instructions of other charts too.
+Please read the docs for detailed usage instructions of other charts too.